Skip to Content

 The Maui Ocean Center is a great half-day trip for families.
 Photo credit: Hawaii Tourism Authority (HTA) / Daeja Fallas

-They also have tidepools, traditional aquariums, and both indoor and outdoor exhibit areas.
+They also have tidepools, traditional aquariums, and indoor and outdoor exhibit areas.

-What’s really cool about the Maui Ocean Center is that they offer a lot of Hawaiian cultural programs throughout the day.
-We participated in one all about hula implements (instruments used while dancing) and it was very interesting!
+What’s really cool about the Maui Ocean Center is that they offer many Hawaiian cultural programs throughout the day.
+We participated in one about hula implements (instruments used while dancing), and it was very interesting!

 I’ve been twice with my kids, but it’s not their favorite thing to do.
 They’d rather see sea life while floating in the water.